netzmacht/html/readme.md

 ```

-Of course you can change the attributes before generating
+One can obviously change the attributes before generating

 ```php